Bintan Lagoon Resort (Day 2)

 Anyways, the spread here consists of both Asian and Western food.
 We wasted no time in filling our plates.

 East meets West when you have fried bee hoon (rice vermicelli), sambal belachan (fermented shrimp paste) and Turkey bacon all on the same plate.
-Colorful huh?
+Colourful huh?

 Those with a sweet tooth would probably prefer the pastries and snacks.
-The kueh lapis (layer cake) here is pretty in pink, similar in taste and texture to our colorful 9-layered version.
+The kueh lapis (layer cake) here is pretty in pink, similar in taste and texture to our colourful 9-layered version.
 As a huge fan of waffles, I was ecstatic to have them here too.
-Unfortunately they were pretty thin and lacked flavor.
+Unfortunately they were pretty thin and lacked flavour.

 Following a sumptuous breakfast, it’s tee off time!
 We headed to the golf clubhouse (in our buggy of course) with its glorious 18-hole golf courses.
 There were a few early birds who beat us there in the morning.